 Once I have reviewed the applications, I will contact a short list of applicants for Zoom interviews, probably before the end of the year.
-Then an even shorter list will be invited to interview on campus early in the spring semester, assuming travel will be possible at that point.
+Then an even shorter list will be invited to interview on campus early in the spring semester.

 What will make my application stand out?

 When I review applications, I pay most attention to two things: 1) the research fit and 2) demonstration of critical and creative thinking.
 Both of these can be communicated through the personal statement, although the other pieces of the application provide supporting evidence (especially letters of recommendation or descriptions of previous academic or research experiences).
 For research fit, I want to be able to read your application and understand why you’re applying to my lab in particular.
 What are the questions that drive your curiosity?
 How do they intersect with our general research program?
-You do not need to already have research experience that is directly related to our lab’s work, nor do you need to have a specific plan for what kinds of experiments you want to run.
+You do not need to already have research experience that is directly connected to our lab’s work, although most successful applicants will have some background in cognitive psychology or cognitive neuroscience.
+You also do not need to have a specific plan for what kinds of experiments you want to run.
 But you should be able to express interest in questions or topics that are one or two degrees more specific than “the neuroscience of memory.”

 Your personal statement can also be a place to showcase your critical or creative thinking skills.
 If you can relate a topic that you care about to existing scientific research, that’s a great sign.
 When you describe your past academic, research, or work experiences, don’t just list what you did and where– describe why you did something the way that you did and what you learned from the process.
 I want to hear about how you’ve persisted and why you’ve decided that cognitive neuroscience is the field for you.
 And again, more than anything, I want to get a feel for the ideas, techniques, and topics that spark your curiosity.